Inversion tables can help relieve back pain from a variety of causes. But not all inversion tables are created equally.

+We’ve reviewed a number of the most popular inversion tables from a across the price spectrum, and found some clear winners.
 In our research, we found the Teeter FitSpine LX9 to be the best overall.
-But we’ve also reviewed other inversion tables for different budgets and with added features.
+But we’ve also reviewed other models for different budgets and with added features.

 Top 4 Best and Favorites